bnspalding/damask-esolang/README.md

 world, hello -> hello, world
 ```

 reversed using UNFLIP (a right-associating FLIP).
-FLIP x UNFLIP = id
+FLIP ⋅ UNFLIP = id

 ? - is UNFLIP necessary? is FLIP its own inverse? this needs to be thought out.